Jaffna University Helidrop: Aborting further insertions

 As the heavily damaged choppers returned to Palali airbase, it became clear that further missions might be impossible.
 Sqn Ldr Vinayraj's helicopter had sustained significant damage.
 The undercarriage had been hit, the portside battery compartment cover was missing and the whole fuselage was peppered with bullet holes.
 Wg Cdr Sapre's Mi-8 returned with its hydraulic system damaged.

 It was also evident that the Tigers had improved the organisation and accuracy of ground fire during the third run.
 The Indian helicopters also faced a possible situation of RPG fire.
 Although Duraiswami's and Prakash's Mi-8s were still serviceable, it would have been very risky to fly directly over LTTE battlements in order to drop another 30 more troops.

 After great deliberation, the decision was made by the IAF Commander, Gp Capt.
 M.P Premi, to abort further drops by the helicopters.
-GOC 54 Div, Maj Gen Harkirat Singh, was informed by Gp Capt Premi about the situation, and told the Mi-8s were not in a position to carry out further troop insertions.
+GOC 54 Div, Maj.
+Gen. Harkirat Singh, was informed by Gp.
+Capt.
+Premi about the situation, and told the Mi-8s were not in a position to carry out further troop insertions.
 As Maj Sheonan Singh, the battalion second in command with the Para Commandos, was informed that no more support was available, Sheonan asked the GOC for the plan of action.
-By this time, although about sixty para commandos were in position, only fourth of the intended one hundred and twenty Sikh LI troops had been inserted. and sniper fire had picked off the Sikh LI radio man.
-All messages that received were relayed via the Para Commandos through hand-held short range walkie-talkies.
+By this time, although 103 Para commandos were in position, only thirty Sikh LI troops had been inserted under the command of Major Birendra Singh, LTTE snipers had immediately picked off the Sikh Light Infantry radio by accurate gunfire.
+All messages that received were relayed via the Paras through hand-held short-range walkie-talkies.
 At the landing ground, the battle was so intense that in many cases the Indian troops were not able to see the LTTE snipers and attackers.
 Under heavy fire from all sides, and coming under sniper fire, the troops were under orders not to use heavy weapons.
-The Sikh LI, as well as the commandos, were in danger of getting bogged down.
+The Sikh Light Infantry, as well as the commandos, were in danger of getting bogged down.